 Dar es Salaam testing facility

-The new facility in the city now delivers APOPO results within 24 hours so patients get them when they return to clinic for their standard results, vastly increasing the number of people getting on treatment and decreasing time spent tracking down patients who already returned home.
+The facility in the city delivers APOPO results within 24 hours so patients get them when they return to clinic for their standard results, vastly increasing the number of people getting on treatment and decreasing time spent tracking down patients who already returned home.
 In fact, the same model implemented since October 2015 at the APOPO facility in Maputo, Mozambique, has increased treatment initiation rates by 25%, on top of the 40% increase in initial TB detection.
 There are 10 TB-detection rats working at the lab alongside 12 staff made up of rat handlers and lab technicians.